cmu-odml/cmu-odml.github.io/labs/02_model_data.md

 | Member 4    |               |

-Grading and submission (10 points + 1 point extra credit)
+Grading and submission (10 points + 2 points extra credit)
 ----
 Submit your answers to all the above questions to Canvas as a write-up in pdf format.
-This assignment is worth 11 total possible points, with 10 points assigned for the main questions and 1 point assigned for the extra credit question.
+This assignment is worth 12 total possible points, with 10 points assigned for the main questions and 2 points assigned for the extra credit question.